 Should I Sign A Waiver of Service?

-I would strongly caution a spouse going through a divorce not sign a Waiver of Service.
+I would strongly caution a spouse going through a divorce not to sign a Waiver of Service.

-Some of the bad waivers out there mean that once you sign them, you’re effectively telling the judge in this case:
+Some of the harmful waivers out there mean that once you sign them, you're effectively telling the judge in this case: